nemathahmed/answer_deduction/index.md

 ## Introduction

-There is a plethora of textual information out there and it has become extremely crucial to identify whether the given information is important.
-To find relevant information time is spent on going through the passage and finding the answer.
-However, plenty of times it has been seen that extractive reading comprehension systems locate the correct answer to a question, but they also tend to make unreliable guesses on questions for which the correct answer is not stated in the context, which is far from true language understanding.
+There is a plethora of textual information out there and it has become increasingly difficult to draw insights from the data and find the relevant answers to our questions.
+Question-answering systems like Machine Reading Comprehension (MRC) systems are effective in retrieving useful information, wherein the model retrieves the answer from given comprehensions instead of the web.
+A lot of attention has been given to MRC tasks lately.
+Although existing models achieve reasonably good results, they may still produce unreliable answers when the questions are unanswerable and are computationally heavy.
+Thus, our aim here is to experiment and present a model which is more reliable.

 ## Problem Definition

-Our aim here is to leverage the power of machine learning and natural language processing to create a model that deducts the answer when given a passage and also identifies if a question is unanswerable.
-We plan to develop an ensemble model which successfully accomplishes the task and gives reliable answers for the questions asked from the comprehension.
-Our proposed approach will be to use a combination of architectures from the state of the art models which are fairly accurate.
+Our aim here is to leverage the power of Machine Learning and Natural Language Processing to create a model that deducts the answer when given a passage and also identifies if a question is unanswerable.
+We plan to develop an ensemble model which successfully accomplishes the task and gives reliable answers to the questions asked from the comprehension.
+Our proposed approach will be to innovate different modules in our architecture using a combination of modules by taking inspiration from state of the art architectures.

 ## Dataset
 We are going to use Stanford Question Answering Dataset 2.0 ([SQuAD2.0](https://rajpurkar.github.io/SQuAD-explorer/))  combines the 100,000 questions in SQuAD1.1 with over 50,000 unanswerable questions.
 It was written adversarially by crowdworkers such that unanswerable questions look similar to answerable ones.
 To do well on SQuAD2.0, systems should answer questions when possible and also determine when no answer is supported by the paragraph and abstain from answering.

-Such a sample dataset has been shown below showcasing questions with their actual or plausible answers. “is_impossible” flag has been used to distinguish between answerable and unanswerable questions and the features for the question vary accordingly.
-We also have a “context” feature associated with a set of questions which contains the relevant passage.
+Such a sample dataset has been shown below showcasing questions with their actual or plausible answers.
+The *“is_impossible”* flag is provided to distinguish between answerable and unanswerable questions and the features for the question vary accordingly.

 ## Sample Dataset Q&A format